-Similarly, since Wigner rotation problem involves only two relative velocities, it is legitimate to put them in the $xy$-plane so that none of the $z$-components shows up in the calculations.
-Therefore our discussion will be restricted to the (2+1)-dimensional Minkowski space $\mathbb{R}^{2,1}$ which is sufficient for us to derive all of the related results.
+Similarly, since the Wigner rotation problem involves only two relative velocities, it is legitimate to put them in the $xy$-plane so that none of the $z$-components show up in the calculations.
+Therefore, our discussion will be restricted to the (2+1)-dimensional Minkowski space $\mathbb{R}^{2,1},$ which is sufficient for us to derive all of the related results.

-It is apparent $x^{2}-c^{2}t^{2}$ is an invariant of the transformation (\ref{eq:lorentz0}).
-On the other hand, if we use this invariant as the criterion for the (1+1)-dimensional Lorentz transformation, the reflections such as $x\longrightarrow-x$ or $ct\longrightarrow-ct$ will belong to this transformation as well.
-It is straightforward to generalize this criterion to the (2+1)-dimensional Minkowski space, i.e., we may define the Lorentz transformation in this space as the one which preserves $x^{2}+y^{2}-c^{2}t^{2}$.
-Clearly both of the $x$-direction and $y$-direction boosts as well as the $xy$-plane rotation are special cases of this (2+1)-dimensional Lorentz transformation.
+It is apparent $x^{2}-c^{2}t^{2}$ is an invariant under the transformation Eq. (\ref{eq:02}).
+When we use this invariant as the criterion for the (1+1)-dimensional Lorentz transformation, the reflections such as $x\longrightarrow-x$ or $ct\longrightarrow-ct$ will be included as well.
+It is straightforward to generalize this criterion to (2+1)-dimensional Minkowski space, i.e., we may define the Lorentz transformation in this space as the one that preserves $x^{2}+y^{2}-c^{2}t^{2}$.
+Clearly, both of the $x$-direction and $y$-direction boosts as well as the $xy$-plane rotation are special cases of this (2+1)-dimensional Lorentz transformation.